gdi3d/learning-to-build/docs/app/frontend.md

 Again, you can look through the examples and options and just copy and paste what you need.

 You can start seeing a pattern here, you can build a lot of stuff by just copying and pasting.
 It's all about **the building blocks** like a Lego.
-You just need to choose the pieces and colors to build your cool project.
+You just need to choose the pieces and colors to build your own cool project.

-> The names of components, layouts, and other building blocks are the same in every CSS framework.
+!> The names of components, layouts, and other building blocks are the same in every CSS framework.

 ## Main section